 There are also tons of cute completed sets on Etsy!
 Here are a few:

-The Greatest Gift Version of a Jesse Tree
+4. Use The Greatest Gift Version of a Jesse Tree

 One Jesse Tree devotional that comes highly recommended is Unwrapping the Greatest Gift: A Family Celebration of Christmas.
 Some close friends of ours have done this one with their young grade-school and preschool aged children.
-I also love the adult version of Ann Voskamp’s Advent devotional, so I’m guessing the family version is good too.
+I personally love the adult version of Ann Voskamp’s Advent devotional, so I’m guessing the family version is good too.

-Where to Put the Ornaments
+Where to Put your Jesse Tree Ornaments